- Live Rates

-Seattle, Washington and Portland, Oregon are the two biggest cities by population in the Pacific Northwest.
+Seattle, Washington, and Portland, Oregon are the two biggest cities by population in the Pacific Northwest.
 They’re also two of the most highly competitive real estate markets in the United States.
 We’ll look at a comparison between the Seattle and Portland housing markets, from a cost and inventory standpoint.
-These are the latest trends for spring and summer 2018.
+These are the latest trends for 2021.

-The size limit for conventional / conforming mortgage loans in the area have gone up for 2018.
-The revised limit for a single-family home within the metro area is $448,500.
+The size limit for conventional/conforming mortgage loans in the area have gone up for 2021.
+The revised limit for a single-family home within the metro area is $548,250.
 Anything above this amount would be considered a jumbo mortgage product.

 The FHA loan program is one of the most popular financing options among first-time home buyers in Portland, Oregon.
 One of the reasons is that it allows borrowers to make a relatively low down payment of 3.5%.
 You can learn all about it from this helpful guide.